Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Introduction

-\begin{itemize} \item We present a novel perspective on trigger set-based watermarking methods, aiming to understand the conditions under which trigger set-based watermarking can effectively defend model extraction attacks.
-To the best of our knowledge, this perspective is novel in understanding trigger set-based watermarking methods.

-\item We introduce an efficient trigger set-based watermarking approach, called MAT, by constructing a trigger set comprising multi-view data.
-The proposed method is simple to implement and does not require any changes to model architectures or the training process.

-\item We evaluate MAT against various attack methods and the results demonstrate that MAT enables reliable ownership identification in situations where baseline methods fail.
+The contributions of the paper can be summarized as follows: {\bf 1)} We present a novel perspective on trigger set-based watermarking methods, aiming to understand the conditions under which trigger set-based watermarking can effectively defend against model extraction attacks.
+To the best of our knowledge, this perspective is novel in understanding trigger set-based watermarking methods. {\bf 2)} We introduce an efficient trigger set-based watermarking approach, called MAT, by constructing a trigger set comprising multi-view data.
+The proposed method is simple to implement and does not require any changes to model architectures or the training process. {\bf 3)} We evaluate MAT against various attack methods and the results demonstrate that MAT enables reliable ownership identification in situations where baseline methods fail.